 With this Twitter widget example, you can embed Twitter feeds containing any relevant tweet that mentions your Twitter username.

-Then, you can display this embedded timeline as a testimonials grid to increase your conversions.
+You can now display this embedded timeline as a testimonials grid to boost your conversions.
 Especially if you embed this Twitter feed on your sales page.

 Usually, Twitter doesn’t let you embed your mentions timeline on your website while you use the platform — it doesn’t have this option.

-Instead, you can use Custom Twitter Feeds Pro to display a live Twitter feed of your mentions timeline on WordPress.
+Instead, you can use Twitter Feed Pro to display a live Twitter feed of your mentions timeline on WordPress.

 Check out this handy guide for full details on how you can add a mentions timeline to your website.